schnatterer/termux-scripts/README.md

 # If you have been using a different shell, re-enable it, for example:
 #chsh -s zsh
 ```
+### Rclone

+* `--rclone` - use `rclone` instead of `rsync`
+* `rclone` supports [dozens of cloud providers](https://rclone.org/#providers), local, ssh, etc.
+  Each can be combined with deduplication, encryption, etc.
+  Note: For local or SSH copy `rsync` has some advantages, e.g. keeping timestamps, user rights, symlinks, etc.
+* Getting started:
+  * Set up your remote with `sudo rclone config`.
+Why `sudo`?
+Because the backup is also executed with `sudo` to be able
+    to access folders like `/data/data`, etc.
+  * When backing up to the cloud I **recommend to add an encrypted remote and use it for backing up**
+  * Backups can then be triggered like so, for example
+    ```shell
+    ./backup-all-user.sh --rclone remote-encrypted:/my/folder/backup/
+    ```
+* Note:
+  * `--rclone` ignores `SSH_*` env vars, but passes on `RSYNC_ARGS`.
+Maybe this will be renamed to `SYNC_ARGS` one day.
+  * If you want to exclude files use `RSYNC_ARGS` in conjunction with [`--filter-from`](https://rclone.org/filtering/#filter-from-read-filtering-patterns-from-a-file).
+    That way you escape bash quoting hell another time.
+    ```shell
+    export RSYNC_ARGS=--filter-from=$HOME/.shortcuts/.rclone-app-excludes.txt
+    ```
+  * I ended up excluding wide parts of my termux installation to save time and space
+    ```text
+    + /files/usr/var/lib/dpkg/status
+    - /files/usr/**
+    - /files/home/storage/**
+    - /*/.npm/**
+    - */node_modules/**
+    ```
+  * The first backup to the cloud will take hours!
+Rough approximation: 100 apps/10GB: 6 hours.
+  * Subsequent (differential) backups will be much faster.
+Rough approximation with only few changes: 100 apps/10GB: < 30 minutes.
+  * You can optimize your backup times by identifying and excluding large folders.
+    * locally, e.g.
+      ```shell
+      cd /data/data && sudo ncdu
+      ```
+    * or remotely after first backup
+      ```shell
+      rclone ncdu remote-encrypted:/my/folder/backup/
+      ```
+  * Common warnings:
+    * `Failed to copy: invalidRequest: pathIsTooLong:` - well, the path is longer than your cloud provider supports.
+       Possible Solutions:
+      * Exclude files (if not essential)
+      * Try to use a path as short as possible.
+As close to your root path in the cloud as possible.
+        termux-scripts already optimized its internal folder structure ([#9](https://github.com/schnatterer/termux-scripts/issues/9)).
+        Not much room for optimization left.
+    * `Can't follow symlink without -L/--copy-links` - rclone can't handle symlinks.
+You could use `RSYNC_ARGS` and `-L`
+      but this would copy the file or folder behind the symlink which in my experience isn't want you want usually.
+    * `Can't transfer non file/directory` - the file is empty.
+Even including doesn't seem to help

 ### Options

 * `-a / --apk` - backup/restore APK only